Wills and Estates – Last Will and Testament Law – Tennessee

 Deposit of will with probate court:

 (a) With respect to a testator who is living, any will in writing, being enclosed in a sealed wrapper, and having endorsed thereon the name of the testator, the testator’s place of residence and the testator’s social security number or driver license number, if any, and the day when, and the person by whom, it is delivered, may be deposited by the person making the will, or by any person for the person making the will, with the court exercising probate jurisdiction in the county where the testator lives.
 With respect to a deceased testator, any will in writing may be deposited by any person with the court exercising probate jurisdiction in the county where the testator lived at the time of the testator’s death.
-The preceding provisions shall apply only if the clerk of such probate court has a secure vault or safe for the safe keeping of such will.
-Such probate court shall receive and safely and securely keep any such will, and give a certificate of the deposit thereof, and for this service shall charge a fee of five dollars ($5.00).
+The preceding provisions shall apply only if the clerk of the probate court has a secure vault or safe for the safe keeping of the will.
+The probate court shall receive and safely and securely keep any such will, and give a certificate of the deposit thereof, and for this service shall charge a fee of five dollars ($5.00).

 (c) After the death of the testator and upon submission of a death certificate or other satisfactory evidence of death as determined by the judge exercising probate jurisdiction, the will shall be opened by the court in open session and shall be made public.

-(e)(1) The deposit of a written will as provided by this section shall not constitute a probate of the will nor, if deposited prior to a testator’s death, preclude the testator from revoking it, amending it, withdrawing it, or depositing a substitute will, it being the intent and purpose of this section to provide only a place of depository for written wills, a procedure for depositing such wills, and a delivery of such wills for probate upon the death of the testator.
+(e)(1) The deposit of a written will as provided by this section shall not constitute a probate of the will nor, if deposited prior to a testator’s death, preclude the testator from revoking it, amending it, withdrawing it, or depositing a substitute will, it being the intent and purpose of this section to provide only a place of depository for written wills, a procedure for depositing written wills, and a delivery of written wills for probate upon the death of the testator.

 Related Tennessee Legal Forms